Frequently Asked Questions

 Who are the courses suitable for?

 GCSE and IGCSE courses: are suitable for students in their final year of GCSE and IGCSE courses, usually students studying in Year 11.
-AS-level courses are suitable for students in the first year of their A-levels, usually Year 12.
-A2-level courses are suitable for students in the final year of the A-levels, usually Year 13.
-All courses are designed for exams to be taken in summer 2013.
+A Level Year 1/AS Level courses are suitable for students in the first year of their A Levels, usually Year 12.
+A Level Year 2 courses are suitable for students in the final year of the A Levels, usually Year 13.
+All courses are designed for exams to be taken in summer 2017.

 Do I need a course if I’m predicted a good grade?

 Revision courses are not just for students who are struggling with a subject.
 Our courses are taken by students who wish to ensure they get their predicted grade or even wish to increase it.
 Students predicted A* often come on our courses.
 The courses aim to consolidate a student’s knowledge and help with examination technique so that students have extra confidence when it comes to taking the exams.
 The courses are designed to make the best of the revision time available over the Easter break.

 The courses are for revision of work already covered.
 If you have minor gaps in your knowledge, or areas you have covered already but have forgotten or not understood very well, the courses will help.
 However, in the short revision course period we are not able to teach every part of the subject and we do not suggest that by coming on our courses any student will be guaranteed a high grade.
 Grades are clearly also affected by the amount of revision each student does after the courses and by their actual performance during the exam.